jeffgallagher86/Onward-Upward/README.md

 # Onward and Upward

-Onward and Upward is a site for trekking, hiking and sightseeing enthusiasts who want to discover new and exciting treks all over Ireland while also being able to add their own.
+Onward and Upward is a web app for trekking, hiking and sightseeing enthusiasts who want to discover new and exciting treks all over Ireland while also being able to add their own.

 [View Live Website Here](https://onward-and-upward.herokuapp.com/)